- History from across the centuries, Royalty from the 21st -

 Embed from Getty Images

-In 1646, Charles was imprisoned and put under house arrest in the old Tudor royal apartments at Hampton Court Palace, from where he famously escaped.
-He was soon recaptured and kept prisoner at Carisbrooke Castle on the Isle of Wight.
-His imprisonment was, however, comfortable.
+In 1646, the King was imprisoned and put under house arrest in the old Tudor royal apartments at Hampton Court Palace, from where he famously escaped.

-The trial of Charles I:
+The trial of Charles I

-The Rump agreed, and indicted the King on a charge of treason, which was rejected by the House of Lords.
 The three Chief Justices of the common law courts of England all opposed the indictment as unlawful, since the justice system – and all arms of government – functioned in the Sovereign’s name, and Parliament had no judicial function.

-Despite the supposed committed status of its members, only 26 MPs agreed to put the King on trial.
+Despite the supposed committed status of its Rump members, only 26 MPs agreed to put the King on trial.

 Fewer than 70 showed, and Fairfax fled, resigning his position.
 He was replaced as commander-in-chief by Cromwell.